No topic

 Doctors and psychiatrists may prescribe medication to help with certain conditions.

-How does health insurance work for mental healthcare in Switzerland?
+Using insurance for mental healthcare in Switzerland

 All residents of Switzerland must get health insurance within three months of arriving.
 You must buy basic insurance through a private insurer, and many people decide to get additional, top-up insurance for services like extensive dental care or alternative medicines.